Updated: Feb 20

 If possible try before you buy.
 If you liked any particular mat in a Yoga studio, call them and ask for the brand, thickness and price range of their mats.
 A good Yoga studio will always be happy to help you.

 Pay a little more and buy a good quality mat.
 A good quality mat makes your Yoga experience safe, comfortable and relaxed.
-Most of the yoga mats these days come with Yoga mat carry handle, so definitely check for that.
+Most of the yoga mats these days come with a Yoga mat carry handle, so definitely check for that.
 Last but not the least, according to your lifestyle and taste you might also want to consider the weight, eco-friendliness and style or design of the mat.